 We're back, talking to a man with a full beard and feathered hair.
 Did I mention I love this show?
 It's another set of street conversations with people about their star sign, while Omarr talks over them in voiceover, explaining what these signs supposedly mean.

-Omarr is talking about an attempt of British psychologist Dr Isink's attempt to disprove astrology, that ended up convincing him that astrology was real.
+Omarr is talking about how British psychologist Dr Isink's attempt to disprove astrology ended up convincing Isink that astrology was real.
 I'm wondering if this is true when we cross to Dr Isnik at his office.
 He's dressed in a cream suit and a brown shirt.
 Damn, but I love this show.
 The doctor claims that people born under odd numbered signs tend to be extroverted and people born under even numbered signs are introverted.

 He's got a cool accent.
 He talks about running his data through computers, and now we're looking at an old timey printer.
 For science!
-Nimoy claims astronomy has important commercial applications, including stock market – look at that seventies computer!
+Nimoy claims astronomy has important commercial applications – but look at that seventies computer!
 Awesome!
 Lovely footage of weather as weather consultant John Henry Nelson explains how he can predict storms with planetary angles.
 He claims that his research substantiates Ptolomy's astrological theories.
 Nimoy claims that Nelson's work helped predict storms for NASA launches.

 Really not buying that friggin' NASA buys into astrology.
 Really not.
 Nelson is easily the least silly looking interviewee in this episode – a distinguished looking old man with a pipe.

 Omarr again.
-He's talking about how a hospital administrator staffed his hospital according to phases of the moon because he felt he could predict when the hospital would be at its busiest that way.
+He's talking about how a hospital administrator staffed his hospital according to phases of the moon because that way he could predict when the hospital would be at its busiest.
 He also talks about how another doctor claimed tonsillectomies are more dangerous under a full moon.
 I don't know if this is an oddly specific lunar effect, or if he's talking about all surgeries.

 Now we're talking to a firefighter.
 Hair neatly parted, moustache.
 Boring.
 He says that firefighters have trouble coping with the added work that arrives with the full moon.
 An ambulance driver also… are they recycling that Life After Death footage again?
 Cheap bastards.